 Remembering that the horse is a hindgut fibre-fermenter and should only eat grass forage, there is no feed-brand finer, in my humble opinion, than the Agrobs Pre-Alpin all-natural, chemical-free, multi-diverse bavarian grass fibre range.

 When I arrive and after the usual greeting (😉) I go straight to my feedroom - a knackered old caravan next to the shelters - and dish up the forage and a handful of the Weisenflakes into each feedbowl.
-In goes the water and a slosh of ACV, and the soak begins while I then head off to do their hay which takes around 10-15 mins.
+In goes 1-litre of water and a slosh of ACV, and the soak begins.
+I then head off to do their hay which takes around 10-mins.
 Hay done, and it's back to the van to finish off with the essential nutrients to balance their body chemistry and their relevent herbal supporting blends.

 The above is what I consider non-negotiable, then I add in some extras, just my own personal choice: